yetanotherco/aligned_layer/docs/2_architecture/components/3_service_manager_contract.md

 * `batchMerkleRoot` is a 256 bit hash corresponding to the Merkle Root of the proofs batch to be verified by operators.
 * `batchDataPointer` is a string representing a link to some specific data storage location.
 This is used by operators to download the entire batch of proofs.
+* `respondToTaskFeeLimit` are the funds required for the operator to respond to the task

 #### Respond to task